Onagraceae (Evening Primrose Family)

 Semi-desert.
 Shrublands, Pinyon/Juniper woodlands, sand, rocks.
 Spring.

 Charles Parry collected a specimen of this plant in the Virgin River valley near St. George, Utah in 1874 and Aven Nelsen named it Oenothera brevipes in 1875.
-Nelsen renamed it Chylisma walkeri in 1913, and it went through several other name changes until in 1964 Peter Raven, now Director of the Missouri Botanical Garden, renamed it Camissonia walkeri.
+Nelsen renamed it Chylismia walkeri in 1913, and it went through several other name changes until in 1964 Peter Raven, retired Director of the Missouri Botanical Garden, renamed it Camissonia walkeri.
+It is now once again considered to be in the Chylismia genus.
 Ernest P. Walker collected the species in the Paradox Valley of Colorado in 1912.